How much can you borrow?

 How will I be taxed?

-Did you know that you may still be treated as a non-resident for Australian tax purposes even though you’re simply one of many Australians living in the US.
-It’s true!
+Did you know that you may still be treated as a non-resident for Australian tax purposes even though you’re simply one of many Australians living in the US?

-It’s essential you speak to your accountant before you make the decision to buy or invest in property in Australia.
+It’s essential you speak to your accountant before you decide to buy or invest in property in Australia.

 Commonwealth Government employees who work overseas such as government diplomats and armed forces personnel are also a member of the Commonwealth Superannuation scheme so they will likely be taxed as a resident of Australia.